Sex Abuse Lawsuit Filed Against Holy Innocents’ Catholic School in Waite Park

 The Sis Family Threatens Doe 596’s Father if he Reports the Abuse

 In approximately 2008 Doe 596 shared some of what happened to her at Holy Innocents’ with members of her devout Catholic Family.
-She says her father went to Robert Sis and his son Christopher Sis to confront them shortly after.
-Doe 596 later learned that soon after the meeting Christopher Sis threatened to kill Doe 596’s father if he went to police or reported the abuse to anyone else.
+She says her father went to Robert Sis to confront him shortly after.
+Doe 596 later learned that soon after the meeting an officer of the Holy Innocents’ corporate board threatened to kill Doe 596’s father if he went to the police or reported the abuse to anyone else.
 Doe 596, who experienced the extent of what the Sis family was capable of, was terrified.
-She believed the Sis family was capable of killing not only her father, but her and other family members if she told.
+She believed the Sis family was capable of killing not only her father but her and other family members if she told.
 “I knew that family.
 I witnessed what they did to me and others on a daily basis and there was no doubt in my mind that this was not an idle threat,” Doe 596 says.
-As a result of the threats and the fear they caused, Doe 596 stuffed the abuse back down – too petrified to do more about it for years.
+As a result of the threats and the fear they caused, Doe 596 stuffed the abuse back down—too petrified to do more about it for years.

 Doe 596 Goes to Police, Learns the Statute of Limitations has Passed